SYD - YVR

 • Which airlines offer Wi-Fi service onboard planes from Sydney to Vancouver?

-Air Canada, American Airlines, Delta, and Hawaiian Airlines offer inflight Wi-Fi service on the Sydney to Vancouver flight route.
+American Airlines, Qantas Airways, Air Canada, Delta, and Hawaiian Airlines offer inflight Wi-Fi service on the Sydney to Vancouver flight route.

 • Which aircraft models fly most regularly from Sydney to Vancouver?